AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/ad-group-settings-microsoft.md

 For [!DNL Microsoft® Advertising] ad groups in the audience network, bid modifiers for location targets aren't optimized in standard portfolios with the "[!UICONTROL Auto-optimize Bid Adjustment Values]" setting.

-**[!UICONTROL Genre]:** (Ad groups in [!UICONTROL Audience CTV Video] campaigns; available in US, CA, BR, MX, UK, DE, ES, FR, IT, AU, MY, and TH<!-- should that go in the campaign sub-type description instead, or is this applicable for this feature only? -->) The target genres, which determine the shows and channels on which your ads appear:
+**[!UICONTROL Genre]:** (Ad groups in [!UICONTROL Audience CTV Video] campaigns; available in US, CA, BR, MX, UK, DE, ES, FR, IT, AU, MY, and TH<!-- Should that go in the campaign sub-type description instead, or is this applicable for this feature only? -->) The target genres, which determine the shows and channels on which your ads appear:

 * *[!UICONTROL All genres]:* (The default) Targets all genres.